-Complainant's allegation that the subject judge failed to consider evidence and wrongly decided complainant's underlying case appears to really be a challenge to the merits of the subject judge's decision.
-The appropriate avenue to obtain relief from this alleged erroneous ruling, however, is not a judicial misconduct proceeding.
+California.
+It appears, however, that these challenges are more appropriately categorized as direct challenges to the subject judge's order concluding that complainant's claims were precluded.
+The appropriate avenue to obtain relief from the alleged erroneous ruling, however, is not a judicial misconduct proceeding.
 See 28 U.S.C. § 352(b)(1)(A)(ii) (providing for dismissal of a complaint that is "directly related to the merits of a decision or procedural ruling"); JUD.
 CONF.
 U.S., RULES FOR JUDICIAL-CONDUCT AND JUDICIAL-DISABILITY PROCEEDINGS 11(c)(1)(B) ("A complaint must be dismissed in whole or in part to the extent that the chief judge concludes that the complaint . . . is directly related to the merits of a decision or procedural ruling.").
-Complainant did challenge the dismissal of the case before the Court of Appeals, which granted a motion for summary affirmance in the opposing party's favor.
+It should be noted that complainant has already filed a notice of appeal of the subject judge's order with the U.S. Court of Appeals for the D.C.
+Circuit.

-Thus, because the allegations are directly related to the merits of a decision, the complaint must be dismissed.1
+Because complainant's allegations either lack sufficient evidence to raise an inference that misconduct has occurred or are directly related to the merits of the subject judge's decision, the complaint must be dismissed.1